wmmihaa/Introduction-to-Node.js/documentation/hol5.md

 Use Postman as you did in Hol3.

 ## Optional
-Update your unit test to work with the new data.Don't forget to update the require statement at the top to use *hol5.js*
+Update your unit test to work with the new data.
+Don't forget to update the require statement at the top to use *hol5.js*